 Next secret is to grill your steak to perfection.
 If this is not your forte, then enlist the help of a handy instant-read thermometer.
 Cook your steak for 3 minutes on the first side, and another 3 on the second side.
 Insert the tip of the thermometer in the middle of the steak (don’t let it go through, leave the tip of the thermometer right in the middle of the steak) and read the temperature: it should be at 136°F, and no more than 140°F, for medium rare.

-Immediately take your steak off the grill and let rest a couple of minutes before you cut it across the grain.
+Immediately take your steak off the grill and let rest five minutes before you cut it across the grain.
 The secret of this recipe is that the steak finishes resting in the lime juice and chile mixture, so the flavors impregnate the meat.

-Decorate your platter with the cucumber on one corner and the onions on the opposite corner.
-Plate the steak down the center and pour the lime juice and chile mixture over it.
-Serve right away to your hungry guests.
+Arrange the cucumber slices around the edges of a large plate.
+Place the steak down the centre and pour the lime juice and chile mixture over it.
+Top with avocado and serve right away to your hungry guests.
 Pass the tostadas or corn chips around the table.
 Trust me, your meat-eating friends will love it!

 Aguachile de Ribeye